APPROVED: December 9, 2020

 This procedure applies to the Colorado Community College System, including its Colleges (CCCS or System).

-This procedure establishes System-wide standards for grading, repeating courses, terms dates, credits in residence and honors designations.
+This procedure establishes system-wide standards for grading, repeating courses, term dates, credits in residence, and honors designations.

 Common Grading Symbols:

 In order to standardize grading across the System, Colleges will use grades from a shared set of grading symbols.
 The full list of grades and symbols may or may not be used by all Colleges, but all grades issued by Colleges must be from the list below:

 Note: In order to be eligible for an incomplete, a student is required to have completed over 75% of the coursework with a ‘C’ or better, and must finish the coursework by the end of the next term, excluding summer.
 Colleges may make exceptions on a case-by-case basis.